-- A business increases their fixed costs to leverage their operations.
+- A business increases its fixed costs to leverage its operations.
 Fixed costs do not change the capital structure of the business, but they do increase operating leverage which will disproportionately increase/decrease profits relative to revenues.

 What are the risks of high operating leverage and high financial leverage?

 If leverage can multiply earnings, it can also multiply risk.
 Having both high operating and financial leverage ratios can be very risky for a business.
 A high operating leverage ratio illustrates that a company is generating few sales, yet has high costs or margins that need to be paid off.
 This may either result in a lower income target or insufficient operating income to cover other expenses and will result in negative earnings for the company.
 On the other hand, high financial leverage ratios occur when the return on investment (ROI) does not exceed the interest paid on loans.
 This will significantly decrease the company’s profitability and earnings per share.

 The most common coverage ratios are:

 - Interest coverage ratio: The ability of a company to pay the interest expense (only) on its debt

 - Debt service coverage ratio: The ability of a company to pay all debt obligations, including repayment of principal and interest